 Next on the list, as we go further down into the mid-range category, we have LifeCore, Velocity, Xebex, Kettler, and ProForm.
 Also notable are BodyCraft, ProRower, as well as Sunny Health & Fitness.

-When it comes to our recommendations within each price range, here is a short list backed up by dozens (and often hundreds) of reviews on Amazon, or elsewhere around the net.
+When it comes to our recommendations within each price range, here is a short list backed up by many reviews on Amazon, as well as elsewhere around the net.

 Just below them, you’ll find the reviews of the top 5 best home rowing machines.